FedeDP/libmodule/docs/src/callbacks.rst

 .. c:function:: evaluate(void)

-  Similar to check() function but at runtime: this function is called for each IDLE module after evey state machine update and it should check whether a module is now ready to be start (ie: init should be called on this module and its state should be set to RUNNING).
+  Similar to check() function but at runtime: this function is called for each IDLE module after evey state machine update and it should check whether a module is now ready to be start (ie: init should be called on this module and its state should be set to RUNNING). |br|
   Use this to check intra-modules dependencies or any other env variable.

   :returns: true if module is now ready to be started, else false.